 Homework is set in-line with the school’s policy, with tasks planned to appropriately challenge all pupils.
 Weekly activities focus on literacy and numeracy to reinforce and consolidate skills taught.
-Projects inspired by our topics are also set - this provides an opportunity for children to think creatively and produce their own form of response for example a model or piece of art work, a project, an IT presentation, a recount following a family visit.

 We value the benefits of outdoor learning.
 Children are stimulated by the outdoors where they can undertake a range of practical activities to support and enhance learning across the curriculum.
 Our Foundation Stage and Key Stage One pupils benefit from outside classrooms, activities and tending growing beds.